dreaddymck/send-to-kodi/README.md

     !^music      inverse-prefix-exact-match	    Items that do not start with music !.mp3$       inverse-suffix-exact-match	    Items that do not end with .mp3
     ```

-11. Note: Gracefully exit the iptv interface with `ctrl+c` or use an an invalid search then select the empty field.
+    Note: Gracefully exit the iptv interface with `ctrl+c` or use an an invalid search term then select the empty field.